expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 To request and use permissions on iOS, you have to describe why the permissions are required.
 In the managed workflow, you can do that by customizing the `ios.infoPlist` property in your [`app.json` file](../../workflow/configuration/#ios).
 When using the bare workflow, you have to edit the `info.plist` file directly.

 See the [`Permission types`](#permission-types) below to learn about what `infoPlist` property you need to define for each permission.
 You can find the full list of available properties in [Apple's InfoPlistKeyReference](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW1).
-Apple also documented the basic guidelines about the structure of the message in the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/requesting-permission/).
+Apple also documents the basic guidelines for the structure of the message in the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/requesting-permission/).

 > **Note:** apps using permissions without descriptions _may be rejected from the App Store_. (see the [App Store Deployment Guide](../../distribution/app-stores/#system-permissions-dialogs-on-ios))